 Push Install Windows or Mac Agent

-Rather than install the Windows or Mac Agent on each device manually (or deploy via Group Policy for Windows), you can Push Install the Windows Monitoring Agent to the target device selection directly from the Dashboard.
-This is supported for Windows devices from Dashboard 6.12.6 and from Dashboard 6.20 for Mac computers running 10.9 (Maverick) or later.
+Rather than install the Windows or Mac Agent on each device manually (or deploy via Group Policy for Windows), you can Push Install Windows and Mac Agents to the target device selection directly from the Dashboard.

-Network Discovery is available for Windows devices running Windows Vista or later.
+Network Discovery is available for Windows devices running Windows 7 or later.

-For supported Windows versions and the associated Monitoring Agent (where applicable), see Supported Operating Systems: Windows.
+For more information, see Supported Operating Systems: Windows.

 Network Discovery scans the network over the following TCP ports.

 Network Discovery uses .NET components as part of its scan.
-The required .NET version is Microsoft .NET Framework 4.5, which works with Windows Vista SP2 and Windows Server 2008 and later.
+The required .NET version is Microsoft .NET Framework 4.5.

 For more information about .NET and its supported Operating Systems, see .NET Framework system requirements.